 How to Make Nutritional Yeast Dressing

 Making a homemade dressing with nutritional yeast is super easy!
-For this dressing, we’re simply adding the nutritional yeast, apple cider vinegar, coconut aminos, water, garlic and ground pepper to a blender and blending until smooth.
+For this dressing, we’re simply adding the nutritional yeast, apple cider vinegar, coconut aminos, garlic and ground pepper to a blender and blending until smooth.
 Slowly add in the olive oil with the blender on low.
 If you don’t have a blender, you can mince your garlic really well and whisk all of the ingredients together in a bowl!

 Combine all dressing ingredients except olive oil into a blender.
 Blend until smooth and slowly add in the olive oil, with the blender on a low setting.